 - 1 cup sour cream

 - 1/2 cup heavy cream

 - 1 1/2 cups semi-sweet chocolate chips

 - 1 cup heavy cream

 - Add the butter and chocolate chips in a double boiler and melt until smooth.
 You can make your own double boiler by placing a heat-proof bowl on top of a saucepan that has 1 inch of simmering water in it.
 Don't let the water touch the bowl.
-Add the butter and chocolate chips in the heat-proof bowl and melt until smooth.

 - Sift in the cocoa powder, flour, and salt.
 Stir to combine.